NishantTomer5601/project-Youtube-Transcript-Summarizer/README.md

 #### Feel free to improve this back-end, add comments and ask any queries if you have any.

 ##### The back-end uses an undocumented part of the YouTube API, which is called by the YouTube web-client.
 So there is no guarantee that it would stop working tomorrow, if they change how things work.
 In case that happens, I will do my best to make things work again as soon as possible if that happens.
 So if it stops working, let me know!
 ##### This is not an official tool from YouTube.
-I have built this package for my final year project.
+I have built this package for as my working project only.